deebot/Beaglebone-BidirectionBus/README.md

 # Beaglebone-BidirectionBus
-A bidirectionalBus allows the Beaglebone  to  take inputs and control multiple outputs from the PRU.
+Bidirectional communication  allows the Beaglebone  to  take inputs and control multiple outputs from the PRU.

 Details